 1. Eheim Classic Canister Filter Series

 Click to compare pricing + see MORE photos of this product at:

 It has been my experience that the Eheim is currently manufacturing the quietest aquarium filters on the market.

-Reason being it got completely silent after the initial priming.
+The reason being it got completely silent after the initial priming.

 The only way I could tell it was working was by placing my hand on it.

 A slight vibration would indicate that the motor is pumping.
 This vibration could only be felt though, no humming sounds whatsoever.

 This was a complete shock to me because back then I was really used to background noise from aquarium filters, at the least.